realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 ### Production Path: Lakehouse Sync

-In this demo, position data flows from Lakebase to Databricks via the analytics dashboard's incremental sync.
+In this demo, position data flows from Lakebase to Lakehouse via the analytics dashboard's incremental sync.
 In production, Databricks provides a native CDC feature called Lakebase Change Data Feed that replicates Lakebase Postgres tables into Unity Catalog Delta tables automatically, with no application-level sync code needed.

 Lakehouse Sync requires a workspace admin to enable it from the Databricks workspace Previews page.
 It's currently in Public Preview and isn't available on free-tier Databricks accounts.
 The [developer template](https://developers.databricks.com/templates/lakebase-change-data-feed-autoscaling) walks through the setup.